If your dream is to "make a living making things," then Etsy is for you!

-- Add a cover photo.
-A cover photo is a graphic that runs across the top of your shop’s main page.
-You can create a cover photo from scratch by using any number of graphics programs.
+- Add a shop banner.
+A shop banner is a graphic that runs across the top of your shop’s main page.
+You can create a shop banner from scratch by using any number of graphics programs.

 - Include a shop title and shop announcement.
-Think of your shop title as a tag line of sorts.
+Your shop title is a bit like a tagline.
 It briefly sums up what your shop is about.
-In contrast, your shop announcement trumpets what you sell, the types of materials or ingredients you use, or your artistic philosophy.
+In contrast, your shop announcement trumpets what you sell, the types of materials or ingredients you use, and/or your artistic philosophy.
 Your shop announcement could also broadcast when your next sale will be.

 - Populate your shop’s About section.
 Sharing your shop’s story in the About section helps garner additional interest in you and your shop among buyers.

-- Use sections to organize your goods.
+- Organize your merch with sections.
 If you sell different types of items — say, magnets, notebooks, and picture frames — you can use sections to organize your shop by item.
 Even if you don’t sell different types of items — maybe you’re all about knit caps — you can use sections to organize your goods by, say, yarn type, size, or price.

 Wholesale Price = (Materials + Labor + Overhead) × 2

-Note that, in the second formula, you multiply the wholesale price by 2 to determine the retail price.
-Some sellers may choose a higher number, multiplying the wholesale price by 2.5 or even 3 to determine the retail price (assuming that the market will bear that).
+As for the retail price formula, you simply multiply the wholesale price by 2 and add shipping costs.
+Some sellers may choose a higher multiplier — for example, multiplying the wholesale price by 2.5 or even 3 (assuming that the market will bear that).
 The multiplier you choose is really up to you.

 Great product photos can boost sales for your Etsy business, but you don’t need to hire a professional photographer (although you can).
 Composing your own photos for Etsy is a breeze.
 As you shoot your pieces, keep these compositional points in mind: